Skip Navigation

 Developing countries rely on marine resources for survival, particularly in the Pacific.
-Our Spotlight examines how ocean data can help sustainable management and what governments should do to ensure effective use of scientific tools.
+How can ocean data help sustainable management and what should governments do to ensure effective use of scientific tools?

 Managing oceans with sound science